-Studies have shown that a formal PT program can decrease post-operative recovery time.
+There are some veterinary studies that have demonstrated that a formal PT program can improve post-operative recovery and function.
 Please let us or your veterinarian know if you are interested in a professional physical therapy referral in the Twin Cities.